How Much Does It Cost to Sell a Home in Maricopa AZ?

 - Less courier, recording, and payoff statement fees: minus 200 dollars

-- Subtotal closing costs: roughly 24,850 dollars or 5.85 percent
+- Subtotal closing costs (resale fee excluded, it varies): roughly 24,550 dollars or about 5.8 percent

 - Less mortgage payoff: varies by loan balance